 I used bleached beeswax pellets which made it somewhat difficult to judge the volume correctly.
 Although the wax medium turned out a little softer than I expected, it actually worked very well.

 Never use solvent, linseed oil or any other oil painting medium anywhere near an open flame or heating element.
-The solvent should be added outside because it gives off a lot of fumes when it's warmed by the hot wax.
+The solvent should be added outside because it gives off a lot of fumes when warmed by the hot wax.